What Is IMAP? All You Need to Know About IMAP Servers

 - Need for more server space.
 You need to preserve more space on your server since everything caches there.
 If you run out of server space, you'll find yourself deleting old emails.
 However, choosing an email provider with sufficient server storage space is a viable solution.

 - Greater complexity.
-IMAP servers are more complex to maintain than other email protocols like POP3.
+Internet Message Access Protocol servers are more complex to maintain than other email protocols like POP3.

 IMAP security concerns

 Though Internet Message Access Protocol is a frequently-used email protocol, it sometimes lacks sufficient security.
-Many security concerns have been addressed over the years, but some still exist.
+Updates to the protocol addressed many security concerns over the years, but some still exist.

-For example, Internet Message Access Protocol transmits users' personal details - such as their username, password, and history of email - in plain text.
+For example, Internet Message Access Protocol transmits users' personal details - such as their username, password, and history of email - in plaintext.
 Furthermore, IMAP lacks the sufficient support for strong authentication.
-There's been little regarding the enforcement of multi-factor authentication (MFA).
+There's been little advancement regarding the enforcement of multi-factor authentication (MFA).

 Security professionals haven't been able to provide a mechanism that requires the user to use MFA when seeking Internet Message Access Protocol services.
 Furthermore, third-party email clients don't feel the need to move towards this; many don't support sign-on policies, leaving the door open for unauthorized persons.